ModelZoos/PhaseTransitionModelZoo/README.md

 ### Dataset Directory Structure and Information

-Each of the dataset examples contains 192 models (8x8x3) in one directory per model.
+Each of the dataset samples contains 192 models (8x8x3) in one directory per model.
 As outlined below, each model directory contains the config of that particular model in `params.json` as well as the model performance metrics in `result.json`.
 We have annotated loss landscape metrics for some epochs in the `result.json`.
 Further, we have included a small subset of checkpoints per model in their corresponding subdirectories.
 With the code in this repository, the config and the checkpoints, models can be loaded and used to reproduce our results exactly.
 Examples for that can be found in the notebook.

 ```
 - data